Martin Hengel: Career

-In 1992 he was Emeritus Professor of New Testament and Early Judaism at the University of Tübingen.
-This period of Judaism includes early Christianity and the field known as Christian Origins.
-Much scholarly work is currently being done around the intersection of Hellenism, Judaism, Paganism, and Christianity and the ways in which these terms are potentially problematic for the Second-Temple era.
-Such work of the past two or three decades follows 50 years of work by Hengel, who reconceptualized the scholarly approach to the period in such works as Judentum und Hellenismus, and other scholars.
+Not only did Hengel desire that scholars "work hand in hand" but also was known for supporting scholars of all backgrounds.
+In 1992, he was Emeritus Professor of New Testament and Early Judaism at the University of Tübingen.
 Within his studies of Rabbinic Judaism and the origins of Christianity, Hengel explored the perceived dichotomy between Judaism and Hellenism.
-In his study, Judentum und Hellenismus, he documented that the designation of the apostle Paul exclusively as either Jewish or Hellenistic is a misunderstanding.
+In his study, Judentum und Hellenismus, he documented that the designation of Paul the Apostle exclusively as either Jewish or Hellenistic is a misunderstanding.
 Hengel argues in his writings that despite Paul's controversial rhetoric scholars, along with Jewish and Christian communities, must recognize the historical value of Paul's epistles and Luke's account of Paul's life within the Acts of the Apostles.
-Hengel recognizes the importance of this awareness because of the multifaceted insight provided about the Second Temple Era and Hellenistic Judaism of the first century within these texts.
+Hengel recognizes the importance of this awareness because of the multifaceted insight provided about the Second Temple period and Hellenistic Judaism of the 1st century within these texts.

-A large portion of Martin Hengel's research on the canonical book, the Acts of the Apostles, focuses on the time in which Paul spends between his time in Damascus and Antioch coining these years as "the unknown years".
+A large portion of Hengel's research on the Acts of the Apostles, focuses on the time in which Paul the Apostle spends between his time in Damascus and Antioch coining these years as "the unknown years".
 Between Acts and the letters of Paul, Hengel, among other scholars, attempts to piece together the extent of the missionary work of Paul the apostle.
 Hengel highlights Paul as an "apostle to all nations" (Rom 11:13) throughout his interpretations.
 He also highlights the miracle of the preservation of the letters of Paul and acknowledges, in correlation with the book of Acts (which set the letters within a historical context), we receive the "nucleus of quite a new form of theological writing in earliest Christianity… and thus also for the New Testament canon".
 He considered the traditional account that the Gospel of Mark was written by Peter's interpreter (John Mark, also known as Mark the Evangelist) to be essentially credible.
-He also believed that Luke the Evangelist (the companion of Paul the Apostle) was the author of the Gospel of Luke and the Acts of the Apostles.
+He also believed that Luke the Evangelist was the companion of Paul's travels and author of the Gospel of Luke and the Acts of the Apostles.

-His Institute for Ancient Judaism and Hellenistic Religion attracted scholars from all over the world, including Israel, and the Philip Melanchthon Foundation, which he founded, brought young scholars close to the world of Greek and Roman antiquity.

-He received honorary doctorates from the universities of Uppsala, St Andrews, Cambridge, Durham, Strasbourg and Dublin.
-He was a corresponding member of the British Academy and the Royal Netherlands Academy of Arts and Sciences.

-Hengel died aged 82 in Tübingen, and is survived by his wife, Marianne.